 Just so there's no risk to you, you also get a 30-day money-back guarantee.
 Try all the Paraliminals you want for 30 days, and if you don't find them effective, just return them for a full product refund.
 I think you'll be convinced of their value after your first listening session.

-I own the complete Paraliminals Enhanced Ultimate You Library.
-What I like about having the whole collection is that I can focus on a handful of Paraliminal CDs that fit my ever-changing situation, such as I did when preparing for my NSA workshop.
+I own the Complete Ultimate You Library.
+What I like about having the whole collection is that in any particular week, I can focus on a handful of Paraliminals that fit my current challenges.

 In addition to impressing me, which is not remotely easy if you consider the low success ratio I have when evaluating products, Paraliminals have also been recommended and endorsed by Tony Robbins, Jack Canfield, and even Grammy winner Chaka Khan.
 After 3 months of regular listening, I'm still doing 5-10 Paraliminal sessions per week.
-I grabbed an old 1GB iPod Nano I wasn't using and stuffed it with the whole Ultimate You Library as well as the 4 bonus Paraliminals -- the whole collection easily fits in less than 1GB of space -- so now I use that iPod as my dedicated Paraliminals listening device.
+I grabbed an old iPod Nano I wasn't using and stuffed it with the Complete Ultimate You Library, so now I use that iPod as my dedicated Paraliminals listening device.

 Want more information about Paraliminals?
 Download the 15-page PDF booklet to learn more.
 If you don't have time to read the PDF now, you can print it out for later.